afaikiac/pyenvx/README.md

 Usage:
     pyenvx install package1 [package2 ...]
         Install the specified package(s) in separate virtual environments.
         And add virtual environments to global.
-If a virtual environment for a package already exists, it will be updated.
+If a virtual environment for a package already exists, the script will prompt you to recreate it.

     pyenvx update package1 [package2 ...]
         Update the specified package(s) in their respective virtual environments.
 And add virtual environments to global.

     pyenvx uninstall package1 [package2 ...]
         Uninstall the specified package(s) by deleting their respective virtual environments.
 And remove virtual environments from global.

     pyenvx virtualenvs
         Show a list of all virtual environments managed by this script.

     pyenvx [--help, -h]
         Display this help message.